|Rimpau House on Zeyn Street|

 Robert was in fact, a descendant of the Anaheim founders.
-There were rumors that Mr. Rimpau himself may have been jealous of her attention she received from her friendly and likeable demeanor.
-There was always a possibility that Mr. Rimpau could have paid off Al Nowotny to make it believable that Enid did in fact seem suicidal before her death.
+Was there a possibility that Mr. Rimpau could have paid off Al Nowotny to make it believable that Enid did in fact seem suicidal before her death?
 All it took was one witness to say something veering towards a mentally unstable condition to verify that suicide was a possibility.
 That way if in fact she was murdered, no one would be the wiser and it would go undetected as a suicide.
 The perfect crime really if you think about it.

 Was Robert Rimpau jealous enough to poison his own wife ?

-Perhaps Enid's ex-husband Charles Stone may have come looking for her?
+Perhaps Enid's ex-husband Charles Stone may have come looking for her and he did it?